The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/3-server-basics-http-server.md

 console.log(searchParams.get('sort')); // 'asc'
 ```

-Query parameters are really useful for the client to customize how they want their response to return.
+Query strings are really useful for the client to customize how they want their response to return.

 This is one of many things frameworks like Express can handle automatically for you.